csci104/site/labs/lab12/index.md

 To run the tests, run `make` to compile the hashtable binary, then run the program.
 It should print out all "Good", and of course not segfault or anything.
 - [ ] Implement `remove` in `hashtable.cpp`
-- [ ] Remember to show your passing tests to a TA/CP for checkoff!
+- [ ] Remember to show your passing tests to a TA/CP for checkoff! **You need to get checked off during a lab sesson on or before April 14th (Wednesday).**

 NOTE: as a bonus, there is an optional, commented-out test called `TestRemoveSUPERSTRESS_AGHHHHHHHHH`.
 If you've implemented everything correctly, you should be able to run this test pretty quickly!
 Otherwise, it takes a very long time to run (though you might have success running the `HashtableTest` executable faster without Valgrind.)
 Regardless, you do not need to wait for/pass this test to pass to get checked off!